HamzaFarooq3333/Python_Tutorial/README.md

 <br>
 It is very useful because if there is a mistake in the code we do not need to fix that mistake at every place we used that code
 <br>
-We just need to fix the code in the function once
+We just need to fix the code in the function once.
 <br>
 It helps reuse the code without copy pasting it again and again when needed
 <br>